MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 ## Open Microsoft Fabric from Power Apps

-Low code makers can use make.powerapps.com to work with their data and build new apps and automations using Power Apps, Power Automate and other tools already available in the Power Platform.
 From Tables menu, makers can choose one or more tables,  launch Fabric by selecting **Link to Microsoft Fabric**.
-When you select the command for the first time, a Workspace, Synapse Lake house, SQL endpoint and a Power BI dataset are created in your Power BI subscription with shortcuts to Dataverse tables.
+When you select the command for the first time, your Dataverse environment is linked to a Microsoft Fabric workspace.
+System also creates shortcuts to your tables in Microsoft OneLake.
+System also creates a Synapse Lake house, SQL endpoint and a Power BI dataset within the workspace.
+You will see the tables selected in Dataverse as shortcuts and you can work with dataverse data linked via shortcuts.
-Makers can continue to choose more data and open Fabric from Power Apps (make.powerapps.com).
+Makers can continue to choose more data and open Fabric from Power Apps (make.powerapps.com) subsequently.
 The Lakehouse, SQL endpoint and the Power BI dataset are updated with new data as changes occur in Dataverse.

 ## Manage link to Microsoft OneLake

-When you link to Fabric from Power Apps, system creates an optimized index of your data in Dataverse storage such that your operational workloads aren't impacted.
+When you link to Fabric from Power Apps, system creates an optimized replica of your data in delta/ parquet format (native format of Fabric and OneLake) using Dataverse storage such that your operational workloads aren't impacted.
 This replica is governed and secured by Dataverse while enabling Fabric workloads to operate on this data.

-IT admins can manage this replica from the Azure Synapse Link for Dataverse page shown as **Managed Store** or **Microsoft OneLake**.
-IT admins can view tables added by makers, add or remove tables, and migrate the link to other environments.
-Admins can also see storage consumption in the Power platform admin center.
+IT admins can manage tables linked to Microsoft OneLake from the Azure Synapse Link for Dataverse page.
+By opening **Microsoft OneLake** link, IT admins can view tables added by makers, add or remove tables, and migrate the link to other environments.

+Tables added to Microsoft OneLake consumes dataverse storage and you can see storage consumption in the Power platform admin center.

 > [!NOTE]
 >
+> System may add related tables Microsoft OneLake to enable better experiences to Fabric users.
+Also you may see tables added by Dynamics 365 apps.
+>
-> - Currently, you can’t add Dynamics finance and operations tables into the **Managed Store** link that's created with this feature.
+> Currently, you can’t add Dynamics 365 Finance and Operations (F&O) tables into the **Microsft OneLake** link that's created with this feature.
+This feature is coming soon.
+You can add F&O tables using Synapse Link option in the meantime.

 ## Link existing Azure Synapse Link for Dataverse profiles to Fabric